 However, recombinant proteins also have limitations.

 Overall, advancements in the field of biotechnology have increased and facilitated the production of recombinant proteins for various applications.
-Although recombinant proteins still have some drawbacks, they are important in medicine, research, and biotechnology are irreplaceable.
+Although recombinant proteins still have some drawbacks, their roles in medicine, research, and biotechnology are irreplaceable.
 We also look forward to seeing more progress in the treatment of various diseases with recombinant proteins.